-This course, given each semester, is a series of field trips to nearby localities.
+This course, given each semester, is a series of field trips to nearby localitics.
 It gives adults a chance to become acquainted with plant and animal life and the important Man-Nature relationships.
-Service charge for the course is \$1.00 per trip for non-members and \$.75 for Annual Members of the Museum.
-For complete information, write or phone Miss Farida A. Wiley.
-Department of Public Instruction.
+Service charge for the course is \$1.00 per trip for non-members and \$.75 for Annual Members and other higher classes of the Museum.
+For complete information, write or phone Miss Farida A. Wiley, Department of Public Instruction.